Alfajor

-An alfajor or alajú (/es/, plural alfajores) is a traditional confection typically made of flour, honey, and nuts.
-Originally from present-day Spain, it is nowadays found in Argentina, Bolivia, Southern Brazil, Chile, Colombia, Dominican Republic, Ecuador, El Salvador, Southern France, Paraguay, Peru, the Philippines, Uruguay, and Venezuela.
-The archetypal alfajor was born in Iberia during the period of al-Andalus.
-It is produced in the form of a small cylinder and is sold either individually or in boxes containing several pieces.
+An alfajor or alajú (/es/, plural alfajores) is a traditional confection.
+Originally from present-day Spain, it is found now in Argentina, Bolivia, Southern Brazil, Chile, Colombia, Dominican Republic, Ecuador, El Salvador, Southern France, Paraguay, Peru, the Philippines, Uruguay, and Venezuela.

+The alfajor was born in Iberia during the rule of al-Andalus.
+The Spanish alfajor is produced in the form of a small cylinder and is sold either individually or in boxes containing several pieces.

+Traditional alfajores in Argentina, Peru, Uruguay and Venezuela consist of two round, sweet biscuits made of wheat flour or corn flour joined with dulce de leche (known as "manjar blanco" in Peru and as "arequipe" in Venezuela), and optionally coated with powdered sugar.
+More modern "industrial" varieties in Uruguay and Argentina, are coated with dark or white chocolate (many alfajores are sold in "black" and "white" versions), or simply covered with powdered sugar.

-Etymology
+Etymology and history

 According to Spanish philologist and dialectologist Manuel Alvar López, alfajor is an Andalusian variant of the Castilian alajú, derived from the Arabic word الفَاخِر, al-fakhir, meaning luxurious, and, contrary to some beliefs that it originated in the New World, was introduced to Latin America as alfajor.
 The word had been introduced into Spanish dictionaries in the 14th century.